davidhalter/jedi/docs/docs/development.rst

 Core Extensions is a summary of the following topics:

 - :ref:`Dynamic Arrays & Function Parameters <dynamic>`
+- :ref:`Fast Parser <fast_parser>`
 - :ref:`Docstrings <docstrings>`
 - :ref:`Refactoring <refactoring>`

 These topics are very important to understand what Jedi additionally does, but they could be removed from Jedi and Jedi would still work.
-But logically without refactoring support, docstrings and the understanding of the dynamic nature of Python.
+But slower and without some features.

 .. _dynamic: